SkyWalker541/Retroid-Pocket-Classic-Overlays/README.md

 ***Note: These overlays are 100% compatible with the Ayaneo Pocket DMG and the Retroid Pocket Mini V2, as they all use the same screen***

-***Note: Added "Experimental" folder containing overlays for 4_3 systems.
-They are staying in experimental for now...***